GrolarDan/poc-service-versioning/README.md

 4. Delete the old version of the event handler in the AYCRS and AWS services.
    1. Delete the old version of the event handler.
    2. Deploy both services (AYCRS, AWS) with the new version of the event handler only.
-5. When there is no topic subscription with filter on `V1` version, we can delete the old version of the event in the PWS service.
+5. When there is no topic subscription with filter on `V1` version, we can delete the old version of the event in the PHS service.
-   1. Delete the old version of the event in the PWS service.
+   1. Delete the old version of the event in the PHS service.
-   2. Deploy the new version of the service (PWS) with the new structure of the event only.
+   2. Deploy the new version of the service (PHS) with the new structure of the event only.
 6. Job is **DONE**